greenelab/deep-review/all-sections.md

 dropping from more than 20% to less than 6% [@nyjAIan4] and finally approaching or exceeding human performance in the past year [@M2OLWojE; @wKioubsT].
-The phenomenal improvements on benchmark datasets are undeniable, but halving the error rate on these benchmarks did not fundamentally transform the domain.
+The phenomenal improvements on benchmark datasets are undeniable, but greatly reducing the error rate on these benchmarks did not fundamentally transform the domain.
 Widespread adoption of conversational speech technologies will require not only improvements over baseline methods but truly solving the problem, in this case exceeding human-level performance, as